autorope/donkeydocs/docs/guide/dataset_pretrained_models.md

 ### Contributing dataset

-If you have a dataset you want to contribute, please contact us on Discord #dataset channel.
+If you have a dataset you want to contribute, please contact us on Discord #dataset channel, or raise a PR on [donkey_datasets](https://github.com/autorope/donkey_datasets).
 Thank you.

 ## Pre-trained models